They Wanted a Bigger Living Room — They Got an Indoor Water Park

 "Start construction during a two-month window of good camping weather — because that's what your home will feel like."

 "You're most vulnerable and exposed during the first two months of an addition project," says Bawden.
-This is the demolition stage when all mechanical systems (electric, plumbing, A/C) are disassembled and moved, and interrupted for weeks.
+This is the demolition stage, when all mechanical systems (electric, plumbing, air conditioning) are disassembled and moved and interrupted for weeks.
 Your new surroundings are exposed framework with no drywall, no roofing and plastic tarps for walls.

 "Answer one question when considering a major addition: How long do we plan to live in this house?"